Approaching and departing St Helier Marina

 The alternating light sequence rotates in 10 minute periods (three IALA fixed red lights or three IALA fixed green lights).
 During the last two minutes of this period, the IALA lights flash to indicate the end of the sequence.
 This is to allow vessels that are committed to proceed safely before the lights change.
 This is followed by a two minute period where three fixed IALA red lights are displayed both inside and out.

 As with all IALA lights, if you see three red lights then you must not proceed and keep the fairway clear.
-At the very most, you will have to wait up to 12 minutes until the light sequence alternates back to three IALA green lights, so please be patient.
+At the very most, you will have to wait up to 12 minutes until the light sequence alternates back to three IALA green lights.

 All leisure craft are advised to keep a listening watch on VHF channel 14 when manoeuvring within the port of St Helier and its marinas.
 Details of the IALA lights at Elizabeth Marina are shown below: